 The Mayo Céide Field is the biggest stone age site in the world.
 The site dates back over 5000 years and covers 1500 hectares.
 You will see stone walls, tombs and field systems set among some of the most spectacular rock formations found in Ireland.

 Westport is one of Ireland’s prettiest and most charming villages.
 Streets lined with colourful flowers decorate the village in the spring and summer months.
 Lively square to people watch from and great traditional pubs to have a pint and listen to live music abound.

 Westport takes its name from the Gaelic Cathair na Mart which means “The City of Oxen” in connection with its agricultural past, and its specialization in the breeding of cattle.

 Clew Bay was the home of the O’Malley family and the Pirate Queen Grace O’Malley who commanded a fleet of ships and met with Queen Elizabeth at one time.
-The family had castles on Clare Island, Achill and at Rockfleet which is were it is said that Grace died.
+The family had castles on Clare Island, Achill and Rockfleet which is where it is said that Grace died.

 The Abbey can be found a stone’s throw from Newport and it dates to 1469.
 Founded by a Dominican Sir Richard de Burgo who gave up his lordship to become a Friar.
 The Abbey was built without the Pope’s permission and it took nearly 20 years for the Pope to forgive the Friars for building the Abbey.

 Legend has it that the door in the highest room in the tower was where the rope to her ship was tied to her bed.
 It is believed that she died at Rockfleet around 1603 at the age of 73.

 Sitting within the bay is the island known as Dorinish which was bought by John Lennon in 1967.
 He returned to the island once more with his wife Yoko Ono before his death in 1980.
 Yoko sold the island for £30,000 in 1984, and it is widely reported that she donated the proceeds of the sale to an Irish orphanage.